 What Is a Depth Buffer?

-When a pixel is rendered a second time - such as when one object is rendered behind another - the depth buffer will keep either the previous depth value, or replace it with the depth value for the second pixel.
-Which depth is preserved and which depth is discarded depends on the depth function you select.
+When a pixel is rendered a second time - such as when one object is rendered behind another - the depth buffer will either keep the previous depth value, or replace it with the depth value for the second pixel.
+Which depth is preserved and which depth is discarded depends on the depth function selected.
 For example, if CompareFunction.LessEqual is the current depth function, depth values that are less than or equal to the current value are preserved.
 Any value greater than the current depth value is discarded.
 This is called the depth test.
 The depth test occurs every time a pixel is rendered.
 When a pixel passes the depth test, its color is written to the render target and its depth is written to the depth buffer.

 The depth of a pixel is determined based on the size of the view and projection matrix selected for rendering.
 A pixel that touches the near plane of the projection has depth 0.
 A pixel that touches the far plane of the projection has depth 1.
 As each object in the scene is rendered, normally the pixels that are closest to the camera are kept, as those objects block the view of the objects behind them.